 While most of those who fought in the Battle of the Bulge may be gone, there are still many who are alive that can give you first-hand knowledge of the war.
 The war didn’t just affect soldiers, but their families and friends as well, and there are many who didn’t actively fight or have family members who fought whose lives were also changed by this horrible event.
 Many of these were young children when the war happened, so hearing their experience can really solidify what war does to everyone.
 From losing their homes, and surviving on unconsumable bread or soup because rations were low.
 It’s only something that our own kids can imagine.

 Visiting a war museum doesn’t have to be all doom and gloom.
 Field trips are great experiences and help your child to understand what truly happened tangibly.
 A guided excursion through the museum or even one where you can touch the relics is also a great way to “experience” the battle.

-While movies don’t exactly give you the full picture of what indeed happened at the Battle of the Bulge, as most are done for entertainment, there are a few that does.
+While movies don’t exactly give you the full picture of what indeed happened at the Battle of the Bulge, as most are done for entertainment, there are a few that do.
 I prefer a documentary as they are more in line with that truly happened.
-Many documentaries feature the Battle of the Bulge, my favorite being Battle for the Bulge which can be seen on Amazon Prime Video.
+Many documentaries feature the Battle of the Bulge, my favorite is Battle for the Bulge which can be seen on Amazon Prime Video.
 It includes authentic historical footage and a retelling of the battle that is very easily understood.

 What is Liberation Route Europe?
-The Liberation Route is is a route that takes you to sites that played vital importance in WWII in eight different countries around Europe.
+The Liberation Route is a route that takes you to sites that played vital roles in WWII in eight different countries around Europe.
 You get the chance to discover and experience the route that the Allied Forces took during that final phase of the war.
 Along the way, you’ll have the opportunity to visit several museums, memorial sites, monuments, and war cemeteries.
 Starting in South England, you will journey through France, Luxembourg, Belgium, and Holland.
-From there you can continue your journey to Germany, Poland or Italy.
+From there, you can continue your journey to Germany, Poland, or Italy.